 A Theology of Work

-Rev. Rivera has an M.Div. from RTS Orlando and an MBA from Rollins College in Winter Park, FL.
+Dr. Rivera has a Ph.D. from Regent University, a M.Div. from RTS Orlando and a MBA from Rollins College, Winter Park, FL.
 He is currently Assistant Professor and Department Head of Pastoral Ministry at Nyack College, NY.
-He also serves as pastor at Mount Vernon Alliance Church in Mount Vernon, NY.
+He also serves as pastor at Mount Vernon Alliance Church in Mount Vernon, NY and is the founding director of the Center for Transformative Work.
 Prior to moving to New York, he served as pastor at Northland—A Church Distributed, taught Business Ethics at Rollins College, and owned and operated two Nature’s Table Café franchises in Orlando, FL.

 Surveying the meaning of work in God’s revealed purpose.